-In celebration of Science Channel’s 20th Anniversary we will be launching Science Super Heroes, crowning individuals each month who have used science to make a difference in their community.
-We at Science Channel know science is everywhere and used everyday.
+In celebration of Science Channel’s 20th Anniversary we will be launching Science Super Heroes, crowning individuals each quarter who have used science to make a difference in their community.
+We at Science Channel know science is everywhere and used every day.
 It’s in the DNA for progress and possibility.
 Through Science Super Heroes we are committed to igniting passion for science and encouraging the next generation of innovators, problem solvers and game changers.

 This Month’s Winners

 For as long as she can remember, Kára has been fascinated with science and the impact it has on our everyday lives.
 One of her earliest memories as a child was rummaging through a Naval base tower’s basement in Japan, where she came across a science kit that had been discarded.
 Her passion for science grow from there, leading her to earn her Bachelor of Science degree in Chemistry with a concentration in Radiochemistry from South Carolina State University.
 Her major provided her opportunities to intern at many universities, which paved the way to her current career as a scientist for the United States Nuclear Regulatory Commission.
 As the founder of “Science Exploration for Kids” (SE4K) – A organization dedicated to enhancing the science and math experience for students by incorporating the arts into STEM = STEAM (Science, Technology, Engineering, Arts, and Math).
 SE4K creates “Fun-with-Purpose” activities for every grade level through after-school programs, travel workshops, and career readiness.
 This in return helps students cultivate a passion for all STEAM subjects.